Released on: January 15, 2015

 - Interaction Uses that can refer to another Sequence diagram.

 - States that can refer to another State Machine diagram.

 - Use cases can that can be realized by other behavior diagrams such as Activity, State Machine or Sequence.

-The rake icon is shown by default on the symbol in the new Cameo System Modeler projects.
+The rake icon is shown by default on the symbol in the new SysML projects.
 To hide the rake icon set the Show Rake Icon value to false in the Symbol Properties dialog.